antononcube/Raku-ML-TriesWithFrequencies/README-work.md

 After reading [RAC1] I refactored the code to use native types (`num`, `str`) and moved the `where` verifications inside the functions.

+I also refactored the function `trie-merge` to be use less copying of data and take into account which of the tries has smaller number of children.

 After those changes the current Raku implementation is:
-- 4 times slower than the Mathematica implementation [AAp2]
+- ≈ 2.5 times slower than the Mathematica implementation [AAp2]
-- 70 times slower than the Java implementation [AAp3]
+- ≈ 30 times slower than the Java implementation [AAp3]

 These speed improvements are definitely not satisfactory.
 I strongly consider:

-- Re-implementing in Raku the Mathematica  package [AAp2], i.e. to move into Tries that are hashes
+1. Re-implementing in Raku the Mathematica  package [AAp2], i.e. to move into Tries that are hashes.

+   - (It turned out option 1 does not produce better results; see [AAp6].)

-- Re-implementing in C or C++ the Java package [AAp3] and hooking it up to Raku
+2. Re-implementing in C or C++ the Java package [AAp3] and hooking it up to Raku.

 ------